 Our universe is what you would call an “open book” – limitless possibilities, open to interpretation, and never closed to new discoveries.
 Our planet Earth and solar system are merely tiny, tiny blips on the radar yet many of us may not know the significance of the thousands of space discoveries ever recorded.
 World Space Week 2015, from October 4th to October 10th, celebrates the contribution of science and technology to our better understanding of space and the world we live in.
 This year’s theme is discovery, which highlights the importance of recent technological innovations that allow us to explore and learn more about our universe.
-Now, follow along as we showcase a few cool space discoveries you may not have known of:
+Now, follow along as we showcase a few cool, lesser known space discoveries you may not have known of:

 Vesta…Was a Planet?